32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Previous chapters point to an association between high BMI and increased risk to develop chronic diseases earlier in life, so maintaining a healthy weight and lean body mass is the obvious goal.
 You already learned that obesity and chronic diseases accelerate aging, but in this chapter, you will learn that obesity can also contribute to early frailty.

+You may be surprised to know that our trusty BMI—an easy predictor of mortality in many adults—becomes nearly obsolete as our aging bodies start to relinquish the muscle, bone, and fat mass that has carried us to old age.
 In this chapter, we hope to draw attention to the growing ambiguity of BMI with age, to talk about frailty as a major driver of low life quality in high age, and to provide strategies to keep us healthy and functioning as long as possible.

 You Will Learn: